Oct 14, 2024

 Definition of a Credit

-The Pennsylvania Department of Education has developed the following parameters for developing curricular content equivalent to classroom-based instruction.
+The Pennsylvania Department of Education has developed the following parameters for developing curriculum content equivalent to classroom-based instruction.
 Each of the following four requirements must be met for any equivalent learning experience activity:

 1. Be directly related to the objectives of the course/program,